cmw48/cmw48_gittest/README.txt

 https://github.com/[user]/[repo]/blob/[branch]/[OPT-folder?]/[filename]#L[from line]-[to line]

-Now you can highlight a specific section of any code in any repo on github!
+You can highlight a specific section of any code in any repo on github!

 I can see where this would be super useful for pointing out problems